adam-alberty/vpwa/README.md

 ## Design decisions

+We tried to keep the number of dependencies to a minimum.
+In frontend, only `pinia` and `socket.io-client` were additionally installed.
+In backend, only `socket.io` was additinally installed.

-- Almost all client side state is manipulated through Pinia stores
+- Almost all client side state is manipulated through Pinia stores to centralize state management
 - Messages and user status are handled with web sockets.

+## Database changes from previous checkpoint

+- Constraints were added on many fields
+- Adonis specific tables were created for migrations (`adonis_schema`, `adonis_schema_version`)

 ## Screenshots